elegant-scipy/elegant-scipy/markdown/preface.markdown

 A good piece of code just *feels* right.
 When you look at it, its intent is *clear*, it is often *concise* (but not so concise as to be obscure), and it is *efficient* at executing the task at hand.
-For the authors, the joy of analysing elegant code lies in the lessons hidden within, and the way it inspires us to be *creative* in how we approach to coding problems.
+For the authors, the joy of analyzing elegant code lies in the lessons hidden within, and the way it inspires us to be *creative* in how we approach new coding problems.

 Ironically, creativity can also tempt us to show off cleverness at the expense of the reader, and write obtuse code that is hard to